|

 I often

-learn from Dr. Croat that plants are not what I believe, or others
+learn from Dr. Croat that plants are not what I believe, or other

-the description of Anthurium guildingii until I looked up the description of "coriaceous"!
-This
+the general description of Anthurium guildingii until I looked up the

 specimen does have moderately coriaceous leaf blades that are "cordate",